mongock/mongock-examples/community/mongoDB/springboot-springdata-advanced/README.md

 ### Run the migration with the CLI

 <!--  Remove this section with just the documentation link: https://www.mongock.io/cli/operations#migrate-->
+1. Execute `mvn clean package` inside your application folder.
-1. Open a terminal and locate it inside the unzipped folder from the installation step
+2. Open a terminal and locate it inside the unzipped folder from the installation step
-4. Execute `./mongock migrate -aj YOUR_PROJECT_FOLDER/target/springboot-springdata-advanced-1.0-SNAPSHOT.jar`
+3. Execute `./mongock migrate -aj YOUR_PROJECT_FOLDER/target/springboot-springdata-advanced-1.0-SNAPSHOT.jar`

+> :bulb: THe Mongock CLI requires the an uber application jar. **Luckily for Springboot users, this is provided by the framework out of the box**

 The output should look similar to this: